caspergrl/GT-UX-UI-Dec2022-June2023/09-week/01-lesson.md

 - Content chunking is essential to UI in websites or software.
 Using design principles and elements of design will help inform the user.
 - It works by presenting a large amount of content in small modules to make the information easier to read, process, and remember.

->:gem: **Designer Insight:** Ask a TA to give an example of how they've used content chunking in their work.

 Focus is something hard to capture these days—research shows that human attention spans have dropped to 8 seconds.
 [Source:  Time magazine/Microsoft Study 2015: https://time.com/3858309/attention-spans-goldfish/.]